ropensci/roweb3/content/blog/2025-10-06-verification/index.md

 ---
-title: A primer on domain verification
+title: A Primer on Domain Verification
 author:
 - Maëlle Salmon
 editor:
+  - Steffi LaZerte
 date: '2025-10-06'
 slug: verification
 description: How domain verification helps against impersonation and takeover attacks, and how to use it.